 Are there any scholarships available for co-op students?

 If I have questions who do I contact?

 Co-op offers students opportunities to apply what they have been learning in the classroom into a work environment, and apply what they have learned through their work into their studies, enriching learning in both environments.
 Students complete 3 professional development courses (Career Skills 1, 2, and 3) and 3 semester long work terms (Work Term 1, 2, and 3) to earn the Co-operative Education Designation on their degree parchment.

-Co-op is an optional program available for undergraduate students studying in the Faculty of Business (General Business, Business Studies, and any Specialization), Faculty of Science (Biology, Chemistry, Environmental Studies, Physics, and all majors in the School of Mathematics and Computational Science), and Faculty of Arts (Economics, Applied Communication, Leadership, and Culture - ACLC).
+Co-op is an optional program available for undergraduate students studying in the Faculty of Business (general Business, Business Studies, and any specialization), Faculty of Science (Biology, Chemistry, Environmental Studies, Physics, all majors in the School of Mathematics and Computational Science, and a pilot in Foods and Nutrition for non-dietetic route), and Faculty of Arts (Economics, Applied Communication, Leadership, and Culture - ACLC).
 Not sure if Co-op is available for your program?
-Reach out to the Co-op Office at firstname.lastname@example.org to ask!
+Reach out to the Co-op Office at email@example.com to ask!